Philip Oliver (cricketer): Warwickshire

 Oliver made his debut in county cricket for Shropshire in the 1972 Minor Counties Championship against Durham, with Oliver representing the county from 1972 to 1974.
 It was for Shropshire that he made his List A debut for against Essex in the 1974 Gillette Cup, a match in which he scored 2 runs before being dismissed by Ray East.
 He later made his first-class debut for Warwickshire against Glamorgan in the 1975 County Championship.
 A regular over the coming seasons, Oliver played 89 first-class matches for Warwickshire from 1975 to 1982, with his final first-class appearance coming against Yorkshire in the 1982 County Championship.
 A batting all-rounder, Oliver scored 2,679 runs in 89 first-class appearances, at an average of 24.80.
 In the process he made 9 fifties and 2 centuries.
 His highest score, an unbeaten 171, came against Northamptonshire in the 1981 County Championship.
 It was the 1981 season which was his most successful, with him scoring 554 runs at an average of 50.36.
 In no other season did he average above 30, although the 1980 season was the season in which he scored his most runs in a season, 772 at an average of 22.57.
 Used as an occasional bowler, Oliver took 27 wickets at a bowling average of 78.33, with best figures of 2/38.

 He made his first List A appearance for Warwickshire in his debut season, debuting in that format for the county against Glamorgan in the 1975 John Player League.
 He made 112 List A appearances for Warwickshire from 1975 to 1982, the last of which came against Surrey in the final of the 1982 NatWest Trophy at Lord's.
 He scored 1,698 runs in his 112 appearances, which came at an average of 22.94, with Oliver scoring 4 fifties.
 His highest score of 78 not out came against Hampshire in the 1978 John Player League.
 Used more often with the ball in List A cricket when compared to first-class cricket, Oliver took 51 wickets at an average of 39.43, with best figures of 3/36.
-The 1979 season was his mst successful in terms of runs, 459, and wickets, 16.
+The 1979 season was his most successful in terms of runs, 459, and wickets, 16.
 In no other season did he take more wickets or score more runs in List A cricket.
 He left Warwickshire at the end of the 1983 season.